 Any incidents of physical aggression or abusive behaviour will not be tolerated.
 Students will, in these circumstances, bypass all stages detailed in this policy and be referred immediately to the Code of Behaviour.
 Parents/ Guardians will be notified immediately.

-Where there is evidence that a student has been bullied over a period of timeappropriate action will be taken.
+Where there is evidence that a student has been bullied over a period of time, appropriate action will be taken.

 Note